 |In the "Device" field a supported third-party subtitle system name is defined.
 For instance, Polistream solution from Screen Systems.|

-In the "Op1" field, enter a unique channel ID.
+In the "Op1" field, enter a unique channel ID in the following format:

 In the "Every" field, define the time interval for the event to be sent, in seconds.

 In the "Items" field, define the "queue" size of the items.

 Select the "Timecode event" option to enable the timecode event configuration for regular updates of the current item timecode.
 The configuration is similar to the "List event" configuration.